 A soft mast survey was implemented during the summer and fall of 1993 to document berry production and abundance.
 The technique used for evaluating the soft mast survey has remained consistent throughout this period including the current year.
 Summer soft mast surveys have been conducted in conjunction with the Sardine Bait Station Survey (SBSS).
 During summer 2006, based on an agreement with the member states of the SABBSG, we did not conduct the SBSS.
 Review of data from the SBSS indicates that we can obtain long-term bear population trend information by conducting the survey every other year.
 Because of the new schedule, the summer soft mast survey will be conducted in odd years.
-The previous survey was conducted in 2011 and the next survey was conducted during the summer of 2013.
+The previous survey was conducted in 2013 and the next survey was conducted during the summer of 2015.

-This year's summer blackberry and pokeberry were above the long-term average, while blueberry and huckleberry were below all overall averages (Table 5).
-Blueberry, huckleberry and pokeberry produced poor crops, while blackberry production was fair (3.7).
+This year's summer blueberry and huckleberry were were below the long-term average, while blackberry and pokeberry were above the long-term average (Table 5).
+Huckleberry production rated as poor, while pokeberry, blueberry, and blackbeery rated as fair.
 Summer soft mast production varied on a local basis with some areas failing to produce any significant fruit of certain species while producing "fair" to "good" crops of others (Table 6).